dolanmiu/Minetest-Texture-Pack-Completion-Checker/README.md

 # How to use

 ## Normal Checking
-At the moment, it checks against the well reknowned `Summerfields` texture pack.
+You can check against the well reknowned `Summerfields` texture pack, or check against `minetest-core` and `minetest-game` texture lists.
+The latter is preferred over testing over `Summerfields`.

+### Test against Summerfields

 #### To get information and details about the repo